 Aubrey Krahn fell in love with soccer as a child because of her sisters.
 She watched them play and wanted to do what they did.
 She started by joining the academy team at Lake Country United, where she played for eight years.
-She finished off her club career with two years at SC Waukesha as a center and outside forward.
+Aubrey finished off her club career with two years at SC Waukesha as a center and outside forward.

 Krahn played her high school years for Waukesha North from 2011-2014, captaining the team for 2 years.
 All four years, she was named First Team All-Conference, Offensive MVP for the school, and Wisconsin’s best of the rest award winner.
 She was named Olympic Development Program region II holdover in 2011 and 2012.

 Krahn went on to play as a starting forward on scholarship for UW-Milwaukee beginning in 2015 through the present.
-In 2014, Krahn was named Freshman to watch at UW-M. In 2016 and 2017 she received offensive player of the week honors.
-In 2017 Krahn shined for the university.
+In 2014, Krahn was named Freshman to watch at UW-M. 2016 and 2017 she received offensive player of the week honors.
+Then, in 2017 Krahn shined for the university.
 She was the not only the top scorer for the Panthers, but finished with the second highest point total in the Horizon League.
 Krahn’s achievements were noticed by being named First team all-conference, Academic All-District, and named to the United Soccer Coaches Scholar All-North/Central team.

-Krahn brings to the Torrent a work ethic that surpasses most, as well as the desire to compete against the best.
+Aubrey brings to the Torrent a work ethic that surpasses most, as well as the desire to compete against the best.
 “There is no better feeling than winning, and that’s what I look to do often with the Torrent this season,” says Krahn.
 “My style at the center forward position is to play a bit of a throwback way.
 I like to hold the ball at my feet, turn you, and hold you off with my strength.”